Trade Licence (for Czech Legal Persons) - Brno EN

 In order to obtain a licence for an unqualified trade, no proof of professional competence is required.

-Within the scope of unqualified trade, the following activities may typically be carried out:
+Within the scope of the unqualified trade licence, the following activities may typically be carried out:

-The areas/fields of activity pertaining to an unqualified trade are listed in Annex No. 4 of the Trade Licensing Act – detailed descriptions of each area’s content is to be found in Annex No. 4 of the Government Decree on the content of trades.
+The areas/fields of activity pertaining to the unqualified trade licence are listed in Annex No. 4 of the Trade Licensing Act – detailed descriptions of each area’s content is to be found in Annex No. 4 of the Government Decree on the content of trades.

 The activities mentioned in brackets and a number of others either fall within other trades where a proof of professional competence is a condition of getting the licence (e.g. catering services, building construction, sports coaching, massages or truck transport) or they are activities licensed by other authorities (e.g. health and social services, agriculture or generation of and trade in electricity).